Immunotherapy for Lung Cancer

 Though lung cancer has a poor prognosis (expected health outcome), immunotherapy may help patients live longer.

-Cost of Immunotherapy for Lung Cancer
+Immunotherapy for Lung Cancer Costs

 The cost of immunotherapy for lung cancer varies depending on the treatment plan and drug type.
 However, lung cancer immunotherapy drugs tend to be very expensive.

 When used to treat late-stage lung cancer, one infusion of Opdivo costs $7,194 without insurance.
 A combination of Opdivo and Yervoy costs $23,597.

 Fortunately, the costs of immunotherapy for lung cancer and other expenses may be covered by your insurance.

-Further, if your lung cancer stems from asbestos exposure, you may be eligible to file private claims to help with medical bills.
+In addition, if your lung cancer stems from asbestos exposure, you may be eligible to file private claims to help with medical bills.
 Contact our team now to learn more.

 Find Immunotherapy Treatment for Lung Cancer